ODOT is tobacco-free as of Jan. 1, 2013

 Please send your questions and comments to Ask ODOT.

 Thanks for you support as state employees help improve the health and wellness of all Oregonians by reducing people's exposure to tobacco and secondhand smoke.
-We appreciate your help in making this effort a success.

 Help to quit